Saint-Maker/prayer-book-template/README.md

 -store 4 weeks of habit data by default

 Backlog
+-ensure that past habit data (when a habit is made) is not marked in red -figure out text truncation for habit titles
--handle editing locally instead of in state
+-handle habit editing locally instead of in state
 -fix eslint linebreak system to work regardless of windows or linux -filter prayer html when implementing import/export functionality -decide on and implement coding standards